 Since then, I have looked at the fares on the Air Asia website.
 And, frankly, except for promotions, they are not much more interesting than what some regular airlines can offer, very competitive on destinations like Bangkok, Kuala Lumpur, Singapore...

 All the same, Air Asia X offers a Premium class which is worth it: there, you have a real bed to spend the 12 hours of flight time comfortably, almost all services, and the fare remains accessible, compared to the seats in First or Business Class of regular airlines.

-I'm here.
-Sprawled on the terrace of my little bungalow, facing the sea.
+I am there, there.
+Vaulted on the terrace of my little bungalow, facing the sea.

 Here, wifi is capricious and power cuts are frequent!